 Average lengths of program-paid leaves

-Both models were run with parameters selected to mirror each state’s program rules; rules were drawn from a DC paid leave economic impact report (DC Council, 2016).
-Other than state-specific rules adjustment, default ACM model parameters were used.
+Both ACM and DOL-IMPAQ models were run with parameters selected to mirror each state’s program rules; rules were drawn from a DC paid leave economic impact report (DC Council, 2016).
+Other than state-specific rules adjustment, default ACM model parameters were used in the DOL-IMPAQ model to make their results comparable.
 The selected parameters for each state are included in an appendix.
 Full documentation of the model and its parameters are available on request.
 For testing purposes, numbers generated in this memo are from the R version of the IMPAQ model (both R and Python versions of the model were constructed).
+In a separate issue brief, we compare the differences in results of the R and Python models and find them to be not significant.

 Some of these analyses are categorized by the six major leave types: (1) own sickness leave, (2) maternal disability, (3) new child bonding, (4) care for an ill spouse, (5) care for an ill parent, and (6) care for an ill child.
 In all three states, the first two leave types are paid by the state temporary disability insurance program.
 The latter four types are paid by the state paid family leave program.